ygn-effects/script-zippey/README.md

 #### 2. Filter setup

-The filter can be defined in git's setting file, either globally or per repository.
+The filter can be defined in Git's settings file, either globally or per repository.

 - Globally